pietervdvn/MapComplete/Docs/SpecialRenderings.md

 ### close_note

- Button to close a note - eventually with a prefixed text
+ Button to close a note.
+A predifined text can be defined to close the note with.
+If the note is already closed, will show a small text.

 name | default | description
 ------ | --------- | -------------